ConnectedLib/connectedlib10/modules/youth-development/index.md

 {% include how_to_use.html %}

-At the end of each section, there are additional resources for you to explore further on your own if you choose.
+At the end of each module, there are additional resources for you to explore further on your own if you choose.

 Ready to get started?
 Let’s begin with Section 1: Introduction to Assessment and Evaluation.